 Hiring is an exciting time for every company.
 You’re scaling to the extent that you need to hire more team members - congratulations!
 Hiring can also be a somewhat stressful and overwhelming experience for companies, especially if you’ve got a smaller team.
-After all, the people you hire make or break your company, so it’s important to ensure you’re choosing the right candidates.
+After all, the people you take onboard make or break your company, so it’s important to ensure you’re choosing the right candidates.

 Your employees help your company grow to its full potential, they form the company culture, and you talk to them for 8 hours a day!
 Before you post your latest job description on LinkedIn, take a step back and work through an evaluation of your hiring needs.
 This will ensure that you’re setting your business up for success by landing on the perfect candidate who’ll hopefully want to stay working for you for a long time.